Sanskrit Buddhist literature: Buddhist Sanskrit in the modern era

 Many Sanskrit Buddhist works have also been unearthed in Central Asia.
 One major find was at Gilgit in 1931, and most of these are in the National Archives at New Delhi.
 Another major find was from Eastern Turkestan (1902, 1904, 1905, and 1913) and was found by the German Turfan Expedition.
 They are kept in the Academy of Sciences, Berlin.
 A private collection known as the Schøyen collection, are from Bāmiyān, Afghanistan.
 Another group of Sanskrit texts were discovered by Russian scholars like Sergey Oldenburg and are held by the Russian Academy of Sciences in St. Petersburg.

-Modern engravings of the Sanskrit Prajñāpāramitā in 8,000 lines at the Restored Mahabodhi Temple, Bodhgaya (India).
+Modern engravings of the Sanskrit Prajñāpāramitā in 8,000 Lines at the Restored Mahabodhi Temple, Bodhgaya, India.

 Within East-Asian Buddhism, mantras and dhāranīs are still recited in Sanskrit.
 Indeed, numerous Buddhist texts in the Taishō Tripitaka contain Siddhaṃ script, such as the Womb Matrix Sanskrit Mantra (T. 854 胎藏梵字真言).
 Some East Asian Buddhist traditions, like the Japanese Shingon and Tendai schools, are also known for their study of Sanskrit.
 This is closely connected to the importance of Sanskrit mantras and the influence of the Siddhaṃ script in East Asian Esoteric Buddhism.

 The Tibetan Buddhist tradition also retains numerous Sanskrit manuscripts and a tradition of Sanskrit study.
 Many Sanskrit manuscripts were kept in Tibetan monasteries and in the Potala Palace.
 Some of these were photographed and catalogued by Rahula Sankrityayan in the 1930s and others are being studied and published by the China Tibetology Research Center in Beijing together with the Austrian Academy of Sciences.

 Buddhist Sanskrit texts are also widely studied in modern academic Buddhist studies programs, both in the West and in Asia.
-Many of these works are important sources for understanding the development of Mahayana Buddhism and its spread throughout Asia.
+Many of these works are important sources for understanding the development of Mahāyāna Buddhism and its spread throughout Asia.
 The standard writing system for most academic publications on Sanskrit Buddhist texts is the International Alphabet of Sanskrit Transliteration (IAST).